Wrong-way driver critically injured after crashing into ambulance on Mass. Pike

 They were notified of the wrong-way driver and one trooper deployed stop sticks across the lane, which the wrong-way car hit, state police said.

-The car continued forward for another few seconds before striking an ambulance.
+The car continued forward for another few seconds before slamming into an ambulance.

 The wrong-way driver, who state police are working to identify, was transported to Massachusetts General Hospital with serious injuries.
 He is currently listed in critical condition.